About the Program in Medicine & Human Values

 Tomi is a Clinical Professor of Bioethics and a Senior Research Fellow, Human Rights Center at the University of California, Berkeley and editor of the Cambridge Quarterly of Healthcare Ethics.
 She has written and edited many books, her most recent is Surviving Health Care: A Manual for Patients and Their Families from Cambridge University Press (2010).
 Also, each year, Tomi organizes the International Bioethics Retreat.
 She is married with children and lives part-time in Sausalito and in Paris.

-Wes, our Research Analyst, has been with the Program for over six years, directing our research as well as writing grants and administering the hospital's ethics committee.
+Wes has been with the Program for over eight years, directing research, writing grants, guiding ethics quality improvement projects, and administering the hospital's ethics committee.
 Originally from Southern California, he came to us from the California State Senate.
-His background is in social science methodology with a bachelor's degree from San Francisco State University in Political Science and International Relations.
-His interests are in bioethics, health policy, social policy, international development, and justice.
+His background is in social science methodology with a BA from San Francisco State University in Political Science and International Relations.
+He is currently pursuing a Master of Public Policy and Master of Business Administration at Mills College in Oakland.
+His interests are in bioethics, health policy, social policy, international development, poverty, and justice.
 He lives in San Francisco with his partner and their dog.

 Ruchika Mishra, PhD

-The Program hosts one fellow each academic year.
+The Program usually hosts one fellow each academic year.

 In 2009-2010, our fellow was Rebecca (Becky) Volpe, Ph.D.
 Becky is currently Assistant Professor of Humanities, Pennsylvania State University, College of Medicine.